 Friday, April 14, 2017

 I dropped into Sloppy Floyd State Park to find water and see the quarry / grotto.
+A park trail map might have been nice.
 I saw Turkeys there and later.
 I also found 2 clear flowing springs on the dirt road walk south of US27 Mack White Gap.
 North of that were many water sources.
 I saw an Eastern Box Turtle, and a few shy lizards.
 The stone ruins of the probably CCC Narrows Picnic Area offered evening entertainment.
 I met 6 trail users, all south of 27.

 Camp: Beyond CCC Narrows Picnic Area